HugoGabrielidis16/Architecture_Implementation/README.md

 Implement DL & ML models from their paper .
 Understanding the reason why they were made (the advantage they had on their peers), implement them on various datasets ( same for each fields ) to compare it with what was previously done.

-My Learning process to understand a new model is :
+My Learning process to understand a new model is :</br>
-    1. Reading vulgarization on the model (no math involved at this step), only the general idea.
+    1. Reading vulgarization on the model (no math involved at this step), only the general idea.</br>
-    2. Look at some video on the model.
+    2. Look at some video on the model.</br>
-    3. Go more in depth on step 1&2.
+    3. Go more in depth on step 1&2.</br>
-    4. Read the original paper.
+    4. Read the original paper.</br>
-    5. Implement it from scratch.
+    5. Implement it from scratch.</br>
-    6. If possible find the same result as described in the paper.
+    6. If possible find the same result as described in the paper.</br>

 # Implemented